 Reddick Law is proud to be part of the legal team that joined forces with the Arkansas Municipal League and the Association of Arkansas Counties to represent nearly all of the counties and cities in Arkansas in the fight against the opioid epidemic that has ravaged Arkansas communities over the past decade.
 Arkansas suffers from the second-highest rate of opioid prescriptions in the country, with 114.6 prescriptions for every 100 persons.
 The number of overdose deaths in Arkansas has also nearly tripled since 2000, with over 400 Arkansans losing their life to an overdose in 2016 alone.
 Arkansas also leads the nation in the misuse of painkillers by children between the ages of 12 to 17, indicating that this problem is far from over and may increase in the coming years.

 Arkansas’s citizens and communities have suffered from these damaging consequences while the manufacturers and distributors of these addictive drugs have made billions in profit.
-That is why Reddick Law has joined in the fight to protect Arkansas families and hold those who have created this problem responsible for their actions.
-In March 2018, lawyers from Reddick Law and five other law firms filed a lawsuit on behalf of Arkansas’s counties and cities seeking damages from 65 defendants.
-The lawsuit alleges that opioid manufacturers and distributors aggressively marketed their drugs while misrepresenting their addictive and dangerous potential and failing to take steps to prevent their diversion and illegal use.
+That is why Reddick Law joined in the fight to protect Arkansas families and hold those who have created this problem responsible for their actions.
+In March 2018, lawyers from Reddick Law and five other law firms filed a lawsuit in Crittenden on behalf of Arkansas’s counties and cities.
+The lawsuit alleged that opioid manufacturers, distributors, and pharmacies aggressively marketed their drugs while misrepresenting their addictive and dangerous potential and failing to take steps to prevent their diversion and illegal use.